arqex/freezer/README.md

 ```

 ## Listener API
-Freezer instances and listeners implement this API that is influenced by the way Backbone handle events.
+Freezer instances and listeners implement an API influenced by the way Backbone handles events.
 The main event that Freezer emits is `update`, and it is emitted on every node update.

 #### on( eventName, callback )
 Register a function to be called when an event occurs.